2B2TMCBE/updateScriptForNukkit/README.md

 # updateScriptForNukkit
-This is a bash script that will allow you to update nukkit to the newest release when running the script
+This is a bash script that will allow you to update nukkitx to the newest release when running the script

-If you have never installed nukkit before, it will automatically download the nukkit jar file
+If you have never installed nukkitx before, it will automatically download the nukkit jar file

 # Auto update
 Using Crontab or the watch command to run this script, will allow you to auto update nukkit periodically.